 e) Click the blue button that says “Create Event” on the top right to fill out the form and submit your request.

-d) You must be listed on the roster and designated as an officer in order to submit the form—if you are not, you will need to talk with your President to get the roster fixed or contact the Student Organization Development team if the President is not up to date.
+d) You must be listed on the roster and designated as an officer in order to submit the form—if you are not, you will need to talk with your President to get the roster fixed or contact the Leadership & Engagement team if the President is not up to date.
 Advisors cannot submit event forms.

 Reserve a location for your event Accordion Closed

 Campus Events Operations and Support staff has access to the reservation system for many of the meeting rooms and large event spaces on campus.
 If they cannot reserve it directly, they typically know who to call and can help facilitate that contact.
 If you are not sure where you would like to hold your event, they can also provide information about different spaces including capacity and costs.